hapax/hapax.github.io/assets/minimal-networks.md

 D_\text{hex} = 6 + E_b \sim L.
 $$

-The "density" of departures from hexagonality $d_\text{hex}$ is just the departures divided by the area of the foam.
+The "density" of difference from hexagonality $d_\text{hex}$ is just the total difference divided by the area of the foam.
 This should scale as $L^2$, so that

 $$
 d_\text{hex} \sim \frac{D_\text{hex}}{L^2} \sim \frac{1}{L}.
 $$

-As the foam becomes larger, departures from hexagonality become increasingly rare!
+As the foam becomes larger, differences from hexagonality become increasingly rare!
 A typical bubble in a two-dimensional foam has six sides.
 You can repeat the argument, but for a set of contiguous bubbles in a